Skip to main content

 You can write a check or use a debit MasterCard anywhere that MasterCard is accepted.
 If you need to pay with cash, you can use your debit card to withdraw cash at an ATM.

 Yes, and there is no minimum balance to earn interest.
-Ask about current saving account interest rates.

 No, any money contributed and not used will remain in the account.
 The funds belong to the HSA owner regardless of use or employment status.
 Any funds remaining at the end of the year simply roll over to the next year.